ccao-data/model-res-avm/README.md

 To fix this, we [developed
 code](https://ccao-data-science---modeling.gitlab.io/packages/ccao/reference/chars_update.html)
 to update the characteristics of properties with home improvement exemptions.
-This update occurs ***only when training the model, not when actually valuing properties***.
-In other words, we update our sales/training data to include the characteristics at the time of sale, but value exempt properties as if their characteristics haven’t changed.
+This code is used to:

+1. Update sales data so that characteristic improvements are included when training the model.
+2. Update and then value properties **with improvements** to see if the improvements add more value than the $75,000 statutory limit.
+If they do, then `(improved_value - unimproved_value) - 75000` is added to the predicted market value of the unimproved property.

 Updating this data is complicated and imperfect (see [ongoing issues](#ongoing-issues)), so if properties with an active home